SimplGy/gameOfLife/README.md

 ### Backbone.Model.set

 Backbone.Model.set is extremely expensive.
-It uses extend, and 30% of the compute time in my loop was spend on this.
+It uses extend, and 30% of the compute time in my loop was spent on this.
+I was just defaulting properties to null, but this was costly.
-Using model properties that throw events only for properties where they're really needed resulted in a huge performance gain (120ms to 20ms).
+Using model properties that throw events only for properties where they're really needed resulted in a huge performance gain (in the order of 120ms to 20ms).

 ### Paint Rectangles